bbauska/UofM-Intro-HTML5/README.md

 </p>

 In addition to syntactical validation, we also want to talk about accessibility validation.
-I&apos;'m a big fan of the wave.webaim.org site.
-To validate the accessibility of your page, you can put your **URL** directly in, or if you don&apos;'t have a **URL** yet, right, maybe you&apos;'re still in production.
-Maybe you&apos;'re using Visual Studio Code.
+I&apos;m a big fan of the wave.webaim.org site.
+To validate the accessibility of your page, you can put your **URL** directly in, or if you don&apos;t have a **URL** yet, right, maybe you&apos;re still in production.
+Maybe you&apos;re using Visual Studio Code.
 You can install an extension to check your local pages, right?
 The ones that start with &apos;"**File**&apos;" instead of &apos;"**http**.&apos;"

-We&apos;'re going to talk about other accessibility validators as we go through, but it&apos;'s very important that you do these two steps at the very least.
-To make sure that you are creating a page that works for everyone, not just somebody who&apos;'s using the same browser you are, such as Chrome or Firefox.
+We&apos;re going to talk about other accessibility validators as we go through, but it&apos;s very important that you do these two steps at the very least.
+To make sure that you are creating a page that works for everyone, not just somebody who&apos;s using the same browser you are, such as Chrome or Firefox.
 People might be using screen readers, they might be using Braille readers.
 There are so many different options out there.
-It&apos;'s really pretty exciting if you take the time to look at what people are using.
+It&apos;s really pretty exciting if you take the time to look at what people are using.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->